 6. The Jewish Quarter (Kasimierz)

 A historical district in the city of Krakow, Kazimierz has always been an important center for trade and commerce.
-Unfortunately the Jewish community here was all but eradicated during World War II, and after the war little attention was paid to this area of Krakow.
-Over the years more interest was paid here and it has since has grown to what it is today, a place full of hipster cafes, quirky bars, and some of the best restaurants in town.
+Unfortunately the Jewish community here was all but eradicated during World War II, and after the war little attention was paid to this area.
+Over the years interest in the area returned and it has since has grown to what it is today, a place full of hipster cafes, quirky bars, and some of the best restaurants in town.

 Address: Kazimierz, Krakow